mdagois/gca/README.md

 For Windows, use the batch file named **build.bat**.
 For other operating systems, use the shell script named **build.sh**.

-There are also build scripts to build all samples at once at the root of the repository.
+There are also scripts to build all samples at once at the root of the repository.
 Use **build_samples.bat** for Windows, and **build_samples.sh** for the other operating systems.

 ## Issue reporting